Aswinprabhakaran/Shelf-Object-Recognition-using-Only-One-Anchor-Box/README.md

 This folder contains :

-1. The image with predicted bounding boxes plotted on them with confidence score of the box.
+1. The [Predicted images](https://github.com/Aswinprabhakaran/product_detection_aswin_prabhakaran/tree/master/results/images) with bounding boxes plotted on them with confidence score of the box.
-2. Images2Products.json - representing the mapping of no of productes identidfied by the model for the given image @ a confidence greater than 0.3 and NMS of 0.4.
+2. [Images2Products.json](https://github.com/Aswinprabhakaran/product_detection_aswin_prabhakaran/blob/master/results/Images2Product.json) - representing the mapping of no of productes identidfied by the model for the given image @ a confidence greater than 0.3 and NMS of 0.4.
-3. metrics.json - Contains the precision , recall and others values computed between groundtruth and predicted with an IOU of 0.4 between GT_boxes and pred_boxes
+3. [metrics.json](https://github.com/Aswinprabhakaran/product_detection_aswin_prabhakaran/blob/master/results/metrics.json) - Contains the precision , recall and others values computed between groundtruth and predicted with an IOU of 0.4 between GT_boxes and pred_boxes
 4. Predicted_csv - Image wise predicted bounding boxes